harmony-one/h/progress/sun-hyuk-ahn.md

 ---

+2025-03-28 Fri: Analyzed current architecture of secret management, as well as all the related scripts.

-2025-03-27 Thu: Last session with Soph (vague for security reasons).
+2025-03-27 Thu: Last session with Soph.
 Continued Gitbook in order to overview key management and rotations.

 2025-03-26 Wed: Recreated the VPN server.
 Gained access to the servers and services, as well as going over Gitbook in order to review the details.

-2025-03-25 Tue: Continued the sesions with Soph (vague for security reasons) and went through the documents required to perform the tasks.
+2025-03-25 Tue: Continued the sesions with Soph and went through the documents required to perform the tasks.
 Will have a last session with him Thursday.

-2025-03-24 Mon: Had a handoff session with Soph on managaging all our programs (vague for security reasons).
+2025-03-24 Mon: Had a handoff session with Soph on managaging all our programs.

 ---